ljharb/find-value-locations/README.md

 [![browser support][9]][10]

-Given an object, and a value, return a tuple of the property name, and the object on which it is an own property.
+Given an object, and a value, return a tuple of the property name, the object on which it is an own property, and the property descriptor.

 Works with string keys, Symbol keys, both enumerable and non-enumerable keys, and crawls up the prototype chain to find the exact object it's located on.